Sandy Hook Pilots: Competition

 Many of the Sandy Hook men volunteered for naval service during the American Civil War.
 They helped the federal government in blockading about 1,500 miles of coast.
 Some of the pilots were so skilled that they won tribute from the Federal naval commandants.
-On September 29, 1864, the William Bell, No. 24 ventured too far out to sea and was captured and burned by the Confederate raiding steamer the CSS Tallahassee.
+On September 29, 1864, the William Bell, No. 24 ventured out to sea and was captured and burned by the Confederate raiding steamer the CSS Tallahassee.